Understanding the Chain of Command in Business

 To ensure everyone feels like they have an equal voice within your organization's hierarchy, try breaking down unnecessary silos between departments or teams whenever possible so everyone feels heard and respected regardless of where they fall on the corporate ladder.

 The bottom level in a typical chain of command structure consists primarily of frontline employees.
-These employees are given instructions from their supervisors on how best to complete their tasks or projects.
-They may also be tasked with reporting performance metrics back up through their supervisor or manager.
+These workers are being instructed by their managers on what is the best way to carry out their operations.
+They may also be assigned the task of reporting how well they carried out their supervisors or the manager.

-There should be clear roles and expectations established at each level of the command hierarchy so that everyone is aware of their responsibilities at any given time.
+There ought to be clear roles and expectations at different levels of the command hierarchy so that every person knows what they are supposed to be doing at any point in time.

 What is a Flat Chain of Command?